-For fixed-payment loans like rent, an auto loan or a personal loan, you will use your regular monthly payment.
-Use your minimum monthly payment for variable payments such as credit card payments or a home equity line of credit.
+Use your monthly payment for fixed-rate loans like personal loans and auto loans.
+Use your minimum monthly payment for variable-rate accounts like credit card payments or a home equity line of credit.

-For your mortgage payment, you will calculate with the full PITI (principal, interest, taxes and insurance).
+For your mortgage, calculate the full PITI — principal, interest, taxes and insurance.
 This will be your regular monthly payment if you escrow your taxes and insurance.
-If you don’t escrow, your lender will likely take your annual tax and insurance payments, divide them by 12 and include them as part of your mortgage payment for purposes of DTI calculation.
+If you don’t escrow, your lender will likely take your annual tax and insurance payments, divide them by 12 and include them as part of your mortgage payment for purposes of your DTI calculation.

 Here is an example of what it could look like after considering these monthly debts: